-- □ roundwood chips from the forestry sector (virgin fiber), - □ mill residues from the wood products industry, - □ nonwood fiber, such as straw or hemp, in very small quantities, and - □ recovered paper.
+- roundwood chips from the forestry sector (virgin fiber), - mill residues from the wood products industry, - nonwood fiber, such as straw or hemp, in very small quantities, and - recovered paper.

 A notable trend in the United States and Canada since 1995 has been the increased use of recycled paper in pulp and papermaking.
 This trend has both diminished demand for virgin fiber and reduced the flow of used paper into municipal landfills in areas where paper collection programs are successful.
-Recovered paper represents two to nine per cent of the fibre inputs to the Canadian industry, 11-20% in the U.S. and 47-54% in Mexico.
+Recovered paper represents two to nine percent of the fibre inputs to the Canadian industry, 11 to 20 percent in the US and 47 to 54 percent in Mexico.